Wesley-GITT/UofT-Course-RECS/README.md

   driver = webdriver.Chrome(executable_path='ABSOLUTE_PATH\TO\CHROMEDRIVER')
 ```

-Then you are should be able to scrape the data and run the course recommendation program.
+Then you should be able to scrape the data and run the course recommendation program.

 ## Tasks and Features